Eczema (also called dermatitis) is a condition that causes the skin to become inflamed, resulting in itchiness, dryness and cracking.

 In more serious cases, a high temperature may develop and you may feel generally unwell.

-If you’re concerned that you or your child has developed an infection, or simply want advice on dealing with eczema, it’s well worth consulting a GP for advice on managing your condition.
+If you would like advice on dealing with eczema, it’s well worth consulting a GP for advice on managing your condition.